stzn/TIL/SwiftDependencyManagement/README.md

 Imagine, we have `ServerAPIClient` Login, Items, Friends and more modules.
 All the modules share `ServerAPIClient` class, but Login does't care about Items.
 Items does't care about Friends...
 Every time we need to add a new method in `ServerAPIClient`, we need to recompile all the other modules because they depend on this concrete type.
 They have source code dependency on this `ServerAPIClient`.
 If we want to reuse Login modules in a different application(a different context), we can't bring it without `ServerAPIClient`.
 Even if `ServerAPIClient` is in a shared modules, it's the same since other modules need to import it.

+## Tight coupling with concrete dependencies leads to problems

+Tight coupling with(directly using) concrete frameworks(infrastructure details) causes problems like:

+### Lose productivity

+We could need to take bunch of time to understand.
+Even worse, we can't decide on actions for lack of information or fear of negative impacts of the decision.
+It's called Analysis paralysis.

+### Burnout

+We could also need to take bunch of time to implement.
+This would lead to burnout since working in big batches and not often merging leads to terrible merge conflicts, inability to estimate work, missed deadlines, missed development & product bottlenecks, and eventually low morale and high turnover.

+### Many bugs & regressions

+We could also need to take bunch of time to set up tests.
+This would lead to inability to write good tests and faulty software.

 ## Avoid breaking modules

 Global shared state is very convenient.
 It's easy to create and use.